 Kurt should probably show that old newspaper clipping to Kyle sometime, and, while's he's at it, show it to Kyle Larson and Brad Keselowski as well, since they both weren't entirely convinced that the 1969 Moon landing was legit.

-?I?m not a denier, I just don't know, I don't believe it?s true,? said Newman, according to USA Today. ?I don?t have proof to believe it's true.
+"I'm not a denier, I just don't know, I don't believe it's true," Newman said.
+"I don't have proof to believe it's true.
 I can't go off a picture or a video or whatever stage they were on.
-They were just trying to beat the Russians to a good photo opp.?
+They were just trying to beat the Russians to a good photo op."

 Wow.
 Maybe this would be as good a time as any for some of NASCAR's finest to take a tour of NASA's facilities.
-They clearly need a refresher.
+They clearly need a history refresher.